 The work-from-home setup is new to many, and given the pandemic, we are all adjusting to the situation.
 Being able to have a grasp in working remotely, here are some tips I can share that worked well for me:

-- Embrace work-life integration.
 I keep just one calendar for work and personal.
-Time is a limited resource, so you have to be intentional about how you plan your day.
+Time is a limited resource, so you have to be intentional in how you plan your day.
 My calendar is usually packed with meetings, but since we are mostly at home, I block off lunch and dinner time so I can have meals with the family.
 As a leader, I also respect the lunch and dinner times of my people.
 I also try to keep the kids productive and check in on them from time-to-time during the day.

 Women are generally empathic leaders.
 In this time of crisis, leading with empathy is very important.
-We should understand that not everyone is in the same situation.
-Our employees are at various stages of their emotional journey.
+We should understand that not everyone are in the same situation.
+Our employees are at various stages in their emotional journey.
 Some have adjusted and are relatively doing okay; while some are still grappling with changes and uncertainty.
 As empathic leaders, we need to listen to them—their fears and concerns.
-From having an open-door policy to an open-ear policy, assure them that “we are in this unprecedented situation together.”
+From having an open door policy to an open ear policy, assure them that “we are in this unprecedented situation together.”
 It is important that our employees are listened to and supported by their leaders during this time of crisis.
 By simply checking on them and asking how they are, we are helping our employees and their well-being.

-We also need to encourage them by providing meaning and hope in this time of crisis.
-As leaders, reminding our teams of their importance towards achieving our organization’s visions, goals and aspirations give them a sense of purpose.
+We also need to encourage them by providing meaning & hope in this time of crisis.
+As leaders, reminding our teams of their importance towards achieving our organization’s visions, goals and aspirations gives them a sense of purpose.
 I believe that leaders who inspire confidence in their people, who give them hope and direction, will be successful in leading their teams to rise to the challenge.

-Building and maintaining people’s relationships, and ensuring high performing teams are engaged is critical in your role.
+Building and maintaining people relationships, and ensuring high performing teams are engaged is critical in your role.
 How do you ensure and keep up despite the barrier of the WFH setup?

 Trust is the foundation.
 Remote teams have to trust each other.
 We should believe in people’s positive intent—that they genuinely want to contribute and do a good job.
 This means you have to trust that your teammates will do their part and get things done.
 Team meetings will help ensure good coordination between members.